Adityasrinivas24/sysfetch/README.md

 # sysfetch
-sysfetch is a command line tool written in c.It provides important information of your system.
+sysfetch is a command line tool written in C that provides important information of your system.

 Clone this repository
 run `cd sysfetch`